 There are several advantages to buying loose gemstones, rather than preset jewelry.
 Once a stone has been mounted, it is almost impossible to know its actual quality because the setting often hides or obscures blemishes.
 Buying loose stones can also provide you with more variety and value as opposed to buying prefabricated stock jewelry designs.

 Lapidaries cure fire opal by drying it before cutting, to reduce instability and make it less delicate.
 But due to its relative softness (5.5 to 6.5 on the Mohs scale), it is best suited for pendants, earrings and brooches.
 Despite being a softer, fragile stone, fire opal is often used in gemstone rings even though it is not recommended.
 When wearing fire opal as a ring, it is best to choose a protective style setting such as a bezel design.

 Note: Buy colored gemstones by size and not by carat weight.
 Colored stones vary in size-to-weight ratio.
 Some stones are larger and others are smaller than diamond by weight in comparison.

-Fire Opal Jewelry Care and Cleaning Back to Top
+Fire Opal Gemstone and Jewelry Care and Cleaning Back to Top

 Fire opals are delicate gemstones and do require a bit of opal care.
 Opals in general have a high level of water content.
 In fact, the water content can constitute up to 21% of its weight.
 This is the reason why opals are vulnerable to 'crazing' caused by dehydration.
 If an opal is allowed to dry, it will crack and fade.
 The drying will cause cracks and fissures that reach the surface.
 It is very important to always properly store and maintain your opal stone to protect it from drying out.
 Opals are very sensitive to sudden temperature fluctuations.
 When storing opal, it is highly reccommended to place a moist cloth or cotton ball inside a sealed plastic bag along with the opal to prevent dehydration.